Bangalore

 Where can couples go private in Bangalore?

-Bangalore's one of the most couple-friendly cities in India.
-Try the rooftop cafes in Indiranagar - places like The Humming Tree or Sunny's have cozy corners.
-Lalbagh's glass house area is pretty secluded.
-Book a day room at any Oyo or hotel in Koramangala/Whitefield - they don't ask questions, just need IDs.
-Ulsoor Lake area has quiet spots.
-Or just hit any cafe in HSR Layout or Jayanagar - people are minding their own business.
-Bangalore's chill culture means you won't face harassment like in other cities.
+Bangalore is one of the easier cities in India for couples.
+Rooftop cafes in Indiranagar like The Humming Tree or Sunny's have quiet corners.
+The Glass House area in Lalbagh is usually empty enough.
+Day rooms at Oyo or any hotel in Koramangala or Whitefield work fine, they just need IDs and don't ask questions.
+Ulsoor Lake has some peaceful spots.
+Or pick any cafe in HSR Layout or Jayanagar where people genuinely mind their own business.
+The general culture here means you won't run into the kind of harassment that's common in some other Indian cities.

 Where is Chota Ladakh in Bangalore?